davemorrissey/sunrise-sunset-map/README.md

 This site was originally built in 2005, pre-dating even jQuery, when IE6 was the dominant browser.
 It was intended to run on cheap shared hosting.

 I have left it alone until recently but am now gradually rebuilding it to modern standards.
-My focus has been on responsive design and improved UX, so much the legacy procedural code remains.
-The next step is to replace jQuery DOM manipulation with a framework, probably React.
+My initial focus was on responsive design and improved UX, and I am now working to convert the site to React.

 ### Calculations